tidyverse/tidyverse.org/content/articles/2019-08-googledrive-1-0-0.markdown

 The new strategy makes it harder to accidentally push your tokens to the cloud, easier to use multiple Google identities, and easier to share tokens across projects and packages.

-sOverall, googledrive has gotten more careful about getting your permission to use a cached token.
+Overall, googledrive has gotten more careful about getting your permission to use a cached token.
 See the gargle vignette [Non-interactive auth](https://gargle.r-lib.org/articles/non-interactive-auth.html) to learn how to prevent attempts to interact with you, especially the section ["I just want my `.Rmd` to render"](https://gargle.r-lib.org/articles/non-interactive-auth.html#i-just-want-my--rmd-to-render).

 googledrive also uses a new OAuth "app", owned by a verified Google Cloud Project entitled "Tidyverse API Packages", which is the project name you will see on the OAuth consent screen.
 See our new [Privacy Policy](https://www.tidyverse.org/google_privacy_policy/) for details.